 I will often read or hear that when your child receives an autism diagnosis it is like being punched in the stomach.
 All the air leaves your lungs, you can’t take a breath, your vision tunnels and you break out in a cold sweat.

-Truth be told, when Declan was officially diagnosed, it was nothing like that for us.
-You see, by the time Declan was medically considered on the spectrum, we had been receiving pretty intensive intervention for some time.
+Truth be told, when D was officially diagnosed, it was nothing like that for us.
+You see, by the time he was medically considered on the spectrum, we had been receiving pretty intensive intervention for some time.

 We already knew he was autistic.
 We had had time to cope and integrate that “new new” into our lives.
 The addition of an autism diagnosis didn’t change that for us.